juni-vogt/uebersicht-boilerplate/README.md

 It works by executing a js file with node, writing the output to a file and using cat to pipe the output to Übersicht.

 Intended as a temporary hack until this is officially supported.

+Also gives you a nice way of passing options to your widget.